Laurel's Tomato Growing Tips &

 Any tomato plant will grow well in a pot, if it is tended properly and the pot is large.
 Start with the largest pot you can find, a minimum of 18" across the top and 18" deep.
 We use the 25 to 30 gallon Smart Pots.

-The dwarf varieties like Wild Fred, Velvet Night and smaller type plants can be grown in 10 gallon pots with great success and lotsa tomatoes!
+The dwarf varieties like Wild Fred, Sweet Scarlet and Velvet Night and smaller type plants can be grown in 10 gallon pots with great success and lotsa tomatoes!

 Half whiskey barrels are available at garden stores, some folks use big trash barrels or deep heavy plastic tubs with 6 or 8 ½" holes drilled in the bottom for drainage, try stacked up tires, truck or tractor tires if you can find them, stacked bales of straw as a frame, stacked up concrete blocks, Grandpa’s old truck bed…etc.